How to Find Morel Mushrooms This Turkey Season

 Please note that although morels are easy to identify, this a guide on morel mushroom hunting—not a field guide.
 If you have any doubt about a mushroom, don’t keep it—and definitely don’t eat it.
 Now that that’s out of the way, here’s a beginner’s guide on where to find morel mushrooms.

 How to Identify a Safe Morel from a False Morel

 Here are two morels in the wild.
 In the photo above, notice the pits, the distinctive conical shape, and the way the bottom of the cap (the pitted part) is attached near the bottom of the stem.

-Avoid the half-free morel, shown in the photo below, which has a longer stem and a cap that attaches near the top, looking like an umbrella.
+Avoid the “false morel” or Gyromitra, shown in the photo below, which has a longer stem and a cap that attaches near the top, looking like an umbrella.
 And notice that it lacks the cone shape of the real thing, and has wrinkles, not pits, on its cap.
-These mushrooms can cause some people to have cramps or other forms of gastrointestinal distress.
+These mushrooms are poisonous and should be avoided.

 Read Next: 5 Tips for Cooking and Cleaning Morels

 Morel mushrooms live in and on the edge of forested areas.
 If you want to learn where to find morels, start by looking for ash, aspen, elm, and oak trees, around which morels often grow.
 Early in the spring as the ground is warming, you’ll find them on south-facing slopes in fairly open areas.
 As the season progresses, go deeper into the woods and onto north-facing slopes.